 Member companies commit to implementing ICMM's Mining Principles.
 The Mining Principles serve as a best practice framework on sustainable development for the mining and metals industry.

-Listen and engage: ICMM listens to society’s views and expectations of the mining and metals industry to better anticipate and respond to emerging issues, and actively supports continuous engagement with international organisations and leading civil society organisations.
-In working with the UN, OECD, World Bank, International Maritime Organisation, WWF and Oxfam – among others – we act as a catalyst for change for a safe, fair, and sustainable mining and metals industry.
+ICMM listens to society’s views and expectations of the mining and metals industry to better anticipate and respond to emerging issues, and actively supports continuous engagement with international organisations and leading civil society organisations.
+By collaborating with organisations such as the UN, OECD, World Bank, International Maritime Organisation, WWF, Oxfam, and many others, we act as a catalyst for change for a safe, fair, and sustainable mining and metals industry.

-Shape the policy environment: We bring evidence-based perspectives and considered thought leadership to inform the delivery of policies and standards that support sustainable development outcomes.
-ICMM is considered the ‘voice of the mining and metals industry’ by organisations as diverse as Dow Jones Sustainability, Carbon Disclosure Project, and GRI.
+We bring evidence-based perspectives and considered thought leadership to inform the delivery of policies and standards that support sustainable development outcomes.
+ICMM is considered the ‘voice of the mining and metals industry’ by organisations as diverse as Dow Jones Sustainability, key media outlets such as Reuters and the FT, and GRI.
 ICMM also supports EITI to drive improvements in governance and revenue transparency, and engages with OECD and IMO to offer insight on regulatory guidance.

 We have five values that guide our work and how we interact with others.